 High holiday services – A visiting rabbi puts together a full schedule of services, classes, and related events for Rosh Hashanah and Yom Kippur.
 Our community gathers for tashlich at Pike’s Landing.
 We also have a Yom Kippur break-fast potluck at a gathering spot in town.

 Miracle of Lights fundraiser – Each year at Chanuka we gather to celebrate at Pike’s Waterfront Lodge.
 This memorable event is a fundraiser in partnership with a local organization—half the proceeds go to the organization, and half to our synagogue.
 We serve latkes made by community volunteers, as well as a full buffet-style meal.
-Each table has a menorah, dreidels, gelt, and a program that includes the blessings and the story of Chanuka.
-We have live music and an auction, and a few guest speakers.
+We retell the story of Chanuka, light the candles, and say the blessings.
+There is live music, a silent auction, and a few guest speakers.
 Members often invite guests to this event, which is open to the public.

 Purim, Sukkot, Simchat Torah – The Or Hatzafon community celebrates major holidays at the synagogue, often in conjunction with the Sunday school students.
-Recent celebrations included a Lag b’Omer barbecue, a community reading of a silly Purim play, songs, dancing, and a display of our Torah for Simchat Torah, and building a Sukkah to eat and shake the lulav and etrog in.
+Recent celebrations included a Lag b’Omer barbecue, a community reading of a silly Purim play, songs, dancing, and a display of our Torah for Simchat Torah, and building a Sukkah in which we might eat, shake the lulav and etrog, and maybe even sleep if weather permits.
 Celebrating Sukkot in a sukkah is always an experience in Fairbanks, since it’s usually well below freezing by that time!